lnbits/fossa/README.md

 #### Option B: Mount in box

-Use the templates provided <a href="cuttingTemplate.pdf">here</a>. print out at 100% on standard UK A4, and check the dimensions are correct after printing.
+Use the templates provided <a href="cuttingTemplate.pdf">here</a>, and print out at 100% on standard UK A4, and check the dimensions are correct after printing.
 Its useful if the pins on the bill acceptor and coin mech are accessible.

 * For the `Aluminim Storage Box` solution, holes can be cut with a sharp knife (clearly not secure, but fine for somewhere you can keep an eye on the ATM or for demoes).